swcarpentry/python-novice-inflammation/_episodes/07-errors.md

 > Sometimes, you might see a traceback that is very long
 > -- sometimes they might even be 20 levels deep!
 > This can make it seem like something horrible happened,
-> but really it just means that your program called many functions before it ran into the error.
+> but really it means that your program called many functions before it ran into the error.
 > Most of the time,
-> you can just pay attention to the bottom-most level,
+> you can pay attention to the bottom-most level,
 > which is the actual place where the error occurred.
 {: .callout}